boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/restocking-consignors.md

 We charge an $10 Restocking Consignor registration fee (payable through Paypal during the registration process).
 This fee is non-refundable.

-[Registration](/register/) opens in the summer to classic Consignors for our Fall 2021 Sale.
+[Registration](/register/) opens on July 6th to classic Consignors for our Fall 2021 Sale.